-The vial conditioner VSI EV-101 has e.g. recently been demonstrated to successfully prepare sample vials for whole air sampling in a UAV-based sampling campaign, using VSIs automatic UAV air sampling device.
+The vial conditioner VSI EV-101 has e.g. recently been demonstrated to successfully prepare evacuated vials for whole air sampling in a UAV-based sampling campaign, using VSIs automatic UAV air sampling device.
 See Leitner, S., et al. (2023).
 "UAV-based sampling systems to analyse greenhouse gases and volatile organic compounds encompassing compound-specific stable isotope analysis." for details.

 Some common methods are:

-The interaction of the vial surface with the sampled air may become more important for some (e.g. 18O) analysis and for humid samples.
+The interaction of the glass vial surface with the sampled air may become more important for some (e.g. 18O) analysis and for humid samples.
 Therefore, drying the sample during sampling, potentially by flushing the sampled air through magnesium perchlorate, and keeping the vials dry prior to sampling may minimise the potential effects of water and vial surface exchange.
 In general, Borosilicate- or Na-glass vials are frequently considered more suitable for gas sample tasks than e.g. polystyrole syringes (Rochette & Bertrand 2003).
 However, these authors and Knohl et al. (2004) suggested that the septa, rather than the (glass) vial itself, may be a major source of contamination.
 A possible mechanism could be a immediate contamination of vial contents by "slow closing" septa, diffusion of e.g. CO2 through the septa, or absorption or release of CO2 and other substances by the septa material.
 Thus the insertion of a more inert disc between (e.g. butyl rubber) septa and the gas sample may minimise the effect of contamination and increase the storage time of whole air samples.
 Potential materials for such disks are Polychlorotrifluoroethylene (PCTFE) or Polytetraflourethylene (PTFE).
 The pressure to which a vial should be subsequently evacuated for air sampling depends on the specific application and the analytical method being used.
 In general, the vial should be evacuated to a pressure low enough to ensure that the air sample is representative of the ambient air, but not so low as to compromise the vial.
 For most whole air sampling applications, the vial is typically evacuated to a pressure lower than 10 Pa (0.1 mbar), depending on the specific requirements of the analysis.
 The EV-101 is able to reach a low final pressure of approximate 0.5 Pa using a rotary vane pump.

-The advantages and disadvantages of specific conditioning methods depend on the nature of the air sample to be collected and the analytical procedure.
-In any case, purging with clean, synthetic air or another inert gas before and in-between evacuation cycles is a simple and effective method that can be used for most whole air sampling applications.
-In any case, it is advisable to apply external referencing (external standards), e.g. vials with air at ambient CO2 mixing ratio and known isotopic composition co-positioned into the autosampler, to minimize potential sampled-based error sources and to determine the precision of the subsequent analysis.
+The advantages and disadvantages of specific conditioning methods depend on the type of air sample being collected and the analytical procedure.
+In any case, purging with clean, synthetic air or other inert gas before and between evacuation cycles is a simple and effective method that can be used for most whole air sampling applications.
+In any case, it is advisable to use external referencing (external standards), e.g. vials of air at ambient CO2 mixing ratio and known isotopic composition co-positioned in the autosampler, to minimize potential sample-based error sources and to determine the precision of the subsequent analysis.